kumuluz/kumuluzee-openapi-mp/CONTRIBUTING.md

 # Contributing to KumuluzEE OpenAPI MicroProfile

-♥ [KumuluzEE OpenAPI](https://github.com/kumuluz/kumuluzee-openapi-mp) and want to get involved?
+♥ [KumuluzEE OpenAPI MicroProfile](https://github.com/kumuluz/kumuluzee-openapi-mp) and want to get involved?
 Thanks!
 There are plenty of ways you can help!

 ## Bugs